 You are not logged in.
 Only partial content from the Question of the Day will be available to you.
 To view the full content of this Question of the Day, you must log in to your account.
 Don't have a login?
 Register now.
 Or, check out our Preview.

-Medical Marijuana Potpourri - Week 2
+Medical Marijuana Potpourri - Section 2

 Editors' Note: Medical marijuana has become an important area of study in healthcare.
 Doctors and healthcare professionals must understand the medical, legal, social and political issues to best respond to their patients’ questions and attend to their needs.
 This content area is not intended to encourage or dissuade the use of medical marijuana, but has been created to provide a balanced portrayal of the research in this area.
 The Drug Enforcement Agency issued “The DEA Position on Marijuana” in January 2011, which is their most recent position statement and provides information about medical marijuana and issues related to the conflicts between federal and state law.